-.ABOUT THE FILM 26 Secondsis a dramatic feature-length documentary focusing on the horrors of sex trafficking around the world.
-Through a captivating journey, in search of solutions, the 26 Seconds documentary film reveals the ubiquity of the problem and the gravity of the damage sustained by this evil, destructive trade.
-In raw intimate interviews, filmed in Thailand, Cambodia, Iraq, India, East Africa, Mexico and right here in our own backyards in the USA…the audience gets a raw, often shocking glimpse into the lives of girls, women, pimps and “Johns” and also transgenders in various cultures and regions.
-It's a documentary that peers behind the shadowy curtain of the rampant global plague of sex trafficking, taking audiences from the neon underground in Thailand to the dusty refugee camps of Iraq; from the glitz and glam of Las Vegas to across the border in Tijuana; and from the sunny streets of Southern California to the slums of New Delhi, Phnom Penh and the rift valleys of East Africa.
+.ABOUT 26 SECONDS 26 Secondsis a dramatic documentary miniseries focusing on the horrors of sex trafficking around the world.
+Through a captivating journey, in search of solutions, 26 Seconds reveals the ubiquity of the problem and the gravity of the damage sustained by this evil, destructive trade.
+In raw intimate interviews, filmed in Thailand, Cambodia, Iraq, India, East Africa, Mexico and in the USA…The audience gets a shocking glimpse into the lives of girls, women, pimps and “Johns” and also transgenders in various cultures and regions.
+The documentary peers behind the shadowy curtain of the rampant global plague of sex trafficking, taking the audiences from the neon underground in Thailand to the dusty refugee camps of Iraq; from the glitz and glam of Las Vegas to across the border in Tijuana; from the sunny streets of Southern California to the slums of New Delhi and Phnom Penh; and the rift valleys and vast savannas of East Africa.

-The film chronicles the efforts of our experts and their teams to rescue the girls from captivity.
-Who are the major players in perpetuating the trade?
-What are the living conditions of the enslaved girls?
-At whose hands do the girls face the most abuse?
-What are the major obstacles our experts face in extricating the girls from this bondage?
-Then, pairing dramatic interviews with heartbreaking video footage, we watch as rescued girls are reunited again with their families as we witness candid expressions of relief and elation.
+The '26 Seconds' documentary chronicles the efforts of our experts and their teams to rescue victims from captivity.
+Who are the major players in perpetuating the sex trade?
+What are the living conditions of the enslaved?
+At whose hands do children face the most abuse?
+What are the major obstacles our experts face in extricating the victims from this bondage?
+Then, pairing dramatic interviews with heartbreaking video footage, we watch as survivors are reunited with their families as we witness their candid expressions of relief and elation.

-The film’s visual style is vivid and dramatic, combining beautiful, sleek shots and silhouetted interviews with gritty “undercover” footage and licensed archival clips.
-Through the steady plodding pace of the editing, the film parallels such contrasting images as the neon lights of a Thai nightclub with the slums of an Indian metropolis, and the glitz and glam of Hollywood, with a war-torn refugee camp in Iraq, and the rift valleys of East Africa as a means of illustrating the diversity of victims and the ubiquity of the sex trade.
+'26 Seconds' visual style is vivid and dramatic, combining beautiful, sleek shots and silhouetted interviews with gritty “undercover” footage and licensed archival clips.
+Through the steady plodding pace of the editing, the documentary parallels such contrasting images as the neon lights of a Thai nightclub with the slums of an Indian metropolis, and the glitz and glam of Hollywood, a war-torn refugee camp in Iraq, and the rift valleys of East Africa as a means of illustrating the diversity of victims and the ubiquity of the sex trade.
 Combined with observational scenes in villages, homes, camps, schools, and rehabilitation centers, these striking interviews and images draw out themes of human rights, self-reliance, and overcoming hopelessness even in the darkest of circumstances.
-In addition, the presence of a ticking clock in each of these locations serves as a recurring motif to remind the audience of the urgency of this pressing global issue.

 26 SECONDS DOC LLC. is a for-profit social enterprise financially helping non-profit organizations rescue survivors from the sex trade.